Charlesetc/almond/readme.md

 # [deprecated]

 Working on [acorn](https://github.com/Charlesetc/acorn) instead.
-Similar language, compiles to llvm and writen in rust.
+Similar language, compiles to llvm and written in rust.

 ## Hazelnut